HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 featured_stat_2: 60%
 featured_stat_label_2: Top 10 third parties are blocking main thread on more than 60% of websites
 featured_stat_3: 59%
-featured_stat_label_3: Websites fail Lighthouse legacy JavaScript audit because of a third party
+featured_stat_label_3: Lighthouse legacy JavaScript audit fails due to a third party
 ---

 ## Introduction